mattmallencode/crm/README.md

 |:--:|:--:|:--:|:--:|:--:|
 | Primary Key, String |String  |Integer|Boolean|Boolean

 Users use a unique email along with a password to authenticate themselves.
-The team_id is the team whose CRM resources the user has access to (if any), and the two boolean values indicates whether they're an owner and/or admin
+The team_id is the team whose CRM resources the user has access to (if any), and the two boolean values indicate whether they're an owner and/or admin.
 #### Teams
-The following table describes the data model used for "team" entities i.e. groups of users with access to the same CRM resources
+The following table describes the data model used for "team" entities i.e. groups of users with access to the same CRM resources.

 *Table:  2*
 | team_id | name |